hurshkarkhanis/police_spending/README.md

 *Police vs Crime*

-Finally and most of all, I wanted to find the coorelation between police spending and crime rate.
+Finally and most of all, I wanted to find the relationship between police spending and crime rate.
 I ran a t-test and Mann Whitney Test, and because I had lots of valid data (99% of the data was usable), I was able to draw a conclusion and reject my null hypothesis.

 ![police_stats](slideshow_prep/overall/police_crime_slide.png)

-The graph trying to visualize this coorelation makes perfect sense.
+The graph trying to visualize this relationship makes perfect sense.
 As median police spending rises, median crime rate falls.

 ![police_illustration](slideshow_prep/overall/illustrating_hypo_police_crime.png)

 ## Conclusion

-The notion that there's a coorelation between police spending and crime can't be ruled out.
-A reduction in police spending can certainly increase crime, and the data proving the usefulness of welfare isn't sufficient so far.
+There is a sttistically significant difference in crime in high police spending cities and crime in low police spending cities, which means there **is** a relationship between police spending and crime.
+Reductions in police spending can certainly increase crime, and the data proving the usefulness of welfare isn't sufficient so far.

 **Both our police systems as well as our unconsious biasses need lots of work, but the idea of "defunding the police" might need some more work too before it is put into practice.**